SWIFTSIM/swiftgalaxy/docs/source/halo_catalogues/index.rst

 .. warning::

-   At the time of writing, the script ``make_virtual_snapshot.py`` is not in the ``master`` branch of the ``SOAP`` catalogue.
+   At the time of writing, the script ``make_virtual_snapshot.py`` is not in the ``master`` branch of the ``SOAP`` repository.
 It can be found in the `merge_halo_finders`_ branch.
 The script may be developed further (e.g. it currently does not handle snapshots that were initially written as a single file), so the usage instructions above may become outdated.

 .. _code distribution: https://github.com/SWIFTSIM/SOAP
 .. _merge_halo_finders: https://github.com/SWIFTSIM/SOAP/tree/merge_halo_finders

-When working with a :class:`SWIFTGalaxy` object the interface to the integrated properties is exposed through the ``halo_catalogue`` attribute, for example:
+When working with a :class:`~swiftgalaxy.reader.SWIFTGalaxy` object the interface to the integrated properties is exposed through the ``halo_catalogue`` attribute, for example:

 .. code-block:: python